 A blog is your house on the internet.
 You may be on Twitter, Google+, Facebook or wherever else, but none of those websites are truly ‘yours’.
-You have your space, much like you do in a pub or a library, but you still have a home do you not?

 As promised in my recent article, I am going to dedicate this one to detail my blogging method.
 Generally, how to write a blog post so that it saves time, not takes it all away.
 Many people have asked me specifics before, and, over conversations with other bloggers, I learnt that this is one of the most frequent questions established bloggers get: how exactly do you blog?

 When you come down to it, the thing is pretty simple; but some dumb it down so much that it loses meaning.
 A lot of thinking does go behind a blog post, and my intention today is to explain to you exactly what I do and how I do it.
 Particularly, the physical process of turning an idea into an article.

 If, in my last writing I was unclear that I would talk about the mental approach rather than the physical technique, I apologise.
 In this one, we will surely talk about doing things — typing and things along those lines, yes.
 And I hope to keep this article quite short.